Changó oba nikosó

 I felt as tho I’d been kicked hard by someone with excellent technique (someone like Wonderboy Thompson).
 I didn’t even hear the crack of the rifle, but as soon as I felt my idlozi expand and like, pervade, I knew what time it was (palo kindiambo, ya son las horas).
 My dog Changó knew as well and became very anxious.
 He whimpered and barked and didn’t know what to do with himself.
 Then suddenly he too was shot through the hip.
 He let out a yelp.
 His hind legs dropped and he dragged himself to me with his front legs as he whimpered and licked my face in a desperate —

 After the sniper shot me he scanned the other bunkers on the rooftops.
 The rest of the guys were ducked down inside their bunkers and were shook thoroughly.
-They were scanning for new muzzle flashes from the sniper using mirrors.
+They were scanning for new muzzle flashes from the sniper, using mirrors.
 At one point the sunlight bounced off Jones’ mirror and briefly blinded the sniper.
 This annoyed him and he shot off the mirror.
-Then he spazzed out a little and moved to a different nest in the building.
+Then he spazzed out a little about maybe being spotted, and he moved to a different nest in the building.
 He kept scanning.
 (I could see all of this!)

-This situation with all of us shook thoroughly and ducked down inside our bunkers went on for an hour until Corporal Pancho got too annoyed to stay scared.
-He got up inside his bunker and came outside and stomped down from his rooftop onto the entrance road.
+This absurd situation with all of us shook thoroughly and ducked down inside our bunkers went on for an hour, until Corporal Pancho got too annoyed to stay scared.
+He got up inside his bunker and came outside, and stomped down from his rooftop onto the entrance road.
 He crunched the gravel with his combat boots and came up to me and my dog Changó and kneeled.
 He felt my throat and said No, ni pinga, cojone’!

 He walked to the T-barriers and took off his flak jacket and swung it on top of the concertina wire.
 He took off his cammie blouse and swung it over the wire as well.
 Bare-chested and vulnerable he climbed up on top of the barrier and stood there, scanning the building for a full minute.